7 Cybersecurity Risks of Using Personal Devices for Work

 Personal devices often lack the security controls and monitoring capabilities found on corporate-owned devices.
 Companies may find it challenging to enforce security policies or remotely manage these devices, leading to weaker overall security.
 For example, a personal device may not have the latest security patches installed, leaving it vulnerable to known exploits.

 Additionally, employees may not have the same awareness regarding cybersecurity practices on their personal devices as they do on their work devices.
-This can result in weak or reused passwords, lack of two-factor authentication, or failure to lock devices when not in use, all of which can lead to unauthorized access.
+This can result in weak or reused passwords, a lack of two-factor authentication, or failure to lock devices when not in use.

 How to Improve Security Controls

 Companies can bolster their security posture by implementing stringent access controls.
-Multi-factor authentication, which requires users to provide multiple forms of identification, adds a significant layer of protection against unauthorized access.
-Role-based permissions ensure that individuals only have access to the data and systems necessary for their job functions, minimizing the risk of accidental or malicious data breaches.
+Multi-factor authentication (MFA) and modern Passkeys—which replace passwords with on-device biometric authentication—add a significant layer of protection against unauthorized access.
+Role-based permissions ensure that individuals only have access to the data and systems necessary for their job functions.

 4. Phishing Attacks